Alusus/Rows/readme.md

 ```

 This class is used to manage the access to the database and executing many queries on it.

+`init` used to initialize the database with the given driver.

 `isConnected` used to check if there is a connection with the database.